MAIF/nio/manual/src/main/paradox/apiUsingnio/manageOrganisation.md

 **Get all**

-Retrieving the list of known organizations either by taking the latest version published for this organization or by taking the draft version.
+Retrieving the list of known organisations either by taking the latest version published for this organisation or by taking the draft version.

 ```sh
 curl --include -X GET http://localhost:9000/api/demo/organisations \